minetest/dev.luanti.org/content/for-creators/mapgen/memory-optimizations.md

 ---
-title: Mapgen memory optimisations
+title: Mapgen memory optimizations
 aliases:
 - /Mapgen_memory_optimisations
 - /mapgen-memory-optimisations
+- /mapgen/memory-optimisations
 ---

-# Mapgen memory optimisations
+# Mapgen memory optimizations
-This page intends to list all possible optimisation techniques that can be used when writing a mapgen in Lua.
+This page intends to list all possible optimization techniques that can be used when writing a mapgen in Lua.

-Lua map generators can use excessive memory if they are not using these 3 optimisations.
+Lua map generators can use excessive memory if they are not using these 3 optimizations.
 Not using these optimizations can eventually lead to OOM (out-of-memory) errors because the Lua mapgen wasted way too much memory.
 Applying this advice is **strongly recommended**, and should make OOM errors much less likely.
 But there is no guarantee this will fix all OOM errors, your mapgen might still use excessive memory for other reasons, or the computer just has very limited memory.

 ## Only create perlin noise objects once
 The noise object is created by `core.get_perlin_map()`.
 It has to be created inside `register_on_generated()` to be usable, but only needs to be created once, many mapgen mods create it for every mapchunk, this consumes memory unnecessarily.

-Localise the noise object outside `register_on_generated()` and initialise it to `nil`.
+Localize the noise object outside `register_on_generated()` and initialize it to `nil`.
 See the code below for how to create it once only.
 The creation of the perlin noise tables with `get_3d_map_flat()` etc. is done per mapchunk

 ```lua
 -- Initialize noise objects to nil